cherrypy/cherrypy/sphinx/source/extend.rst

 is about to get called and logs the time difference right after the handler returned its result.

-The import bits is that the :class:`cherrypy.Tool` constructor allows you to register to a hook point but, to attach the same tool to a different hook point, you must use the :meth:`cherrypy.request.hooks.attach` method.
-The :meth:`cherrypy.Tool._setup` method is automatically called by CherryPy when the tool is applied to the request.
+The import bits is that the :class:`cherrypy.Tool <cherrypy._cptools.Tool>` constructor allows you to register to a hook point but, to attach the same tool to a different hook point, you must use the :meth:`cherrypy.request.hooks.attach <cherrypy._cprequest.HookMap.attach>` method.
+The :meth:`cherrypy.Tool._setup <cherrypy._cptools.Tool._setup>`
+method is automatically called by CherryPy when the tool is applied to the request.

 Next, let's see how to use our tool: